chaitanyarahalkar/cr/content/home/experience.md

   location = "Pune, India"
   date_start = "2019-06-29"
   date_end = "2019-11-11"
-  description = """Worked on a Zero trust security framework model that allows corporate employees to work securely from any location eliminating the need of VPNs.
-Check out the project <a href="https://github.com/chaitanyarahalkar/Quick-Heal-Project">here</a>. """
+  description = """
+  - Developed a secure central authentication service (CAS).
+  - Designed SDKs for Python and Golang to integrate the CAS with web applications.
+  - Developed the PoC using open-source programs and frameworks - Django, OSQuery, MongoDB, and Redis (Caching System) and PyInstaller (Code packaging)
+  """

 [[experience]]